MicrosoftDocs/sql-docs/docs/2014/reporting-services/expressions-report-builder-and-ssrs.md

 ms.assetid: 76d3ac86-650c-46fe-8086-8b3edcea3882
 caps.latest.revision: 10
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "mblythe"
 ---
 # Expressions (Report Builder and SSRS)
   Expressions are widely used throughout a report to retrieve, calculate, display, group, sort, filter, parameterize, and format data.
 Many report item properties can be set to an expression.
 Expressions help you control the content, design, and interactivity of your report.
-Expressions are written in [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[vbprvb](../../includes/vbprvb-md.md)], saved in the report definition, and evaluated by the report processor when you run the report.
+Expressions are written in [!INCLUDE[msCoName](../includes/msconame-md.md)] [!INCLUDE[vbprvb](../includes/vbprvb-md.md)], saved in the report definition, and evaluated by the report processor when you run the report.

- Unlike applications such as [!INCLUDE[msCoName](../../includes/msconame-md.md)] Office Excel where you work with data directly in a worksheet, in a report, you work with expressions that are placeholders for data.
+ Unlike applications such as [!INCLUDE[msCoName](../includes/msconame-md.md)] Office Excel where you work with data directly in a worksheet, in a report, you work with expressions that are placeholders for data.
 To see the actual data from the evaluated expressions, you must preview the report.
 When you run the report, the report processor evaluates each expression as it combines report data and report layout elements such as tables and charts.

  As you design a report, many expressions for report items are set for you.
 For example, when you drag a field from the data pane to a table cell on the report design surface, the text box value is set to a simple expression for the field.
 In the following figure, the Report Data pane displays the dataset fields ID, Name, SalesTerritory, Code, and Sales.
 Three fields have been added to the table: [Name], [Code], and [Sales].
 The notation [Name] on the design surface represents the underlying expression `=Fields!Name.Value`.